osrf/gazebo_tutorials/install_other_linux/tutorial.md

 ## Arch

 [Gazebo in Arch](https://aur.archlinux.org/packages/gazebo/) is currently in the AUR:
-Arch User Repository (Benjamin ChrÃ©tien is the maintainer).
+Arch User Repository (Benjamin Chrétien is the maintainer).
 This means that it is not in the official package repositories and users need to compile it from source.
 The easiest way to install it is to use an AUR helper, such as yaourt or packer:

 1. Install Gazebo

-        sudo yaourt -S gazebo
+        yaourt -S gazebo
         # or
         sudo packer -S gazebo